Does someone in your household need regular overnight care?

 - Do you have a carer who regularly stays overnight in your home?

 - Do you rent your home?

 - Is the overnight care provided by a carer who doesn’t live in your home?

 - Do you have an extra room that the carer uses to sleep in overnight?

-A bedroom that is used by a carer (or team of carers) who doesn’t actually live in your home can be taken into account when working out how much Housing Benefit or Local Housing Allowance to pay.
+A bedroom that is used by a carer (or team of carers) who doesn’t actually live in your home can be taken into account when working out how much Housing Benefit to pay.

 This might mean that you get an increase in your benefit, or that you won't be affected by under-occupancy rules (sometimes called the 'bedroom tax').